The Mark of Zorro chapter 27 Orders for arrest

 “I know the man.
 Proceed!”

-“So he rides straightway to the of Don Carlos and asks permission to pay his addresses to Don Carlos’s only daughter.
-Señor Zorro was abroad, and Don Diego, going to his own on business, asked Don Carlos to come to the pueblo with his family, where it would be safer, and occupy his house until he returned.
+“So he rides straightway to the hacienda of Don and asks permission to pay his addresses to Don Carlos’s only daughter.
+Señor Zorro was abroad, and Don Diego, going to his own hacienda on business, asked Don to come to the pueblo with his family, where it would be safer, and occupy his house until he returned.
 The Pulidos could not refuse, of course.
 And Señor Zorro, it appears, followed them.”

 “Ha!
 Go on!”

-“It is laughable that fetched them here to escape Señor Zorro’s wrath, when, in reality, they are hand in glove with the highwayman.
-Remember, this Señor Zorro had been at the Pulido .
+“It is laughable that Don Diego fetched them here to escape Señor Zorro’s wrath, when, in reality, they are hand in glove with the highwayman.
+Remember, this Señor Zorro had been at the Pulido hacienda.
 We got word from a native, and almost caught him there.
 He had been eating a meal.
 He was hiding in a closet, and while I was alone there and my men searching the trails, he came from the closet, ran me through the shoulder from behind, and escaped.”

 “I imagine there need be no worry in that regard, excellency.
 I am of the opinion that Don Diego’s father put a flea in his ear.
-He probably called Don Diego’s attention to the fact that Don Carlos does not stand very high with your excellency, and that there are daughters of other men who do.
+He probably called Don Diego’s attention to the fact that Don does not stand very high with your excellency, and that there are daughters of other men who do.

 “I am glad to hear it.
 The Vegas are powerful.
 They never have been my warm friends, yet never have they raised hands against me, so I cannot complain.
 It is good sense to keep them friendly, if that be possible.
 But these Pulidos—”